Top Three Reasons Why SMBs Need an ERP

 One question small businesses often ask is, do we really need an ERP?
 The answer to this question of course depends, but in most cases is YES.
 While companies have managed with manual processes, spreadsheets and off-the-shelf software, in today’s digital economy, running your business without a well-rounded ERP solution is synonymous with a warrior going to battle without a proper weapon.

 Many small to medium-size companies (SMBs) implement an ERP because they just know they needed to do something.
-They have outgrown QuickBooks or a similar accounting software package, they are using a combination of disparate applications held together with the equivalent of a bale wire, they are having difficulties meeting customer demands, there is a lack of effective time management, or there are too many risk of errors in spreadsheets and manual processes.
+They have outgrown their small accounting software package and are using a combination of disparate applications held together with the equivalent of a bale wire, they are having difficulties meeting customer demands, there is a lack of effective time management, or there are too many risk of errors in spreadsheets and manual processes.
 These reasons drive the decision to implement an ERP.
 But it is important to have clear objectives, so you can monitor progress against meeting them.
 According to leading market research firm Mint Jutras, here are the top three ERP goals identified by most SMBs:

 1. Relieve frustration and improve efficiencies in business transactions